townteki/townsquare/docs/implementing-cards.md

 }));
 ```

-In case the duration of effects was changes, use following functions.
+In case the duration of effects was changed, use following functions.

 To apply an effect to last until the end of the current shootout, use `untilEndOfShootout`:
 ```javascript